Eastern Cape rural nurses speak

 Problems extend beyond OR Tambo

-In a December 2013 letter to Eastern Cape Head of Health Dr Thobile Mbengashe, the Eastern Health Crisis Action Coalition reported nursing shortages affected at least seven clinics that the group of nongovernmental organisations was aware of. [quote float=”right”]“Security is not always provided, especially at night, in the clinics that have rooms for nurses”
+In a December 2013 letter to Eastern Cape Head of Health Dr Thobile Mbengashe, the Eastern Health Crisis Action Coalition reported nursing shortages affected at least seven clinics that the group of nongovernmental organisations was aware of.

 The coalition also reported that nurses’ accommodation at the Holy Cross Hospital was in a deplorable condition with fungus growing on the walls and an unreliable supply of water.
 It also noted that some nurses paid out of pocket to, for instance, transport critical documents to Mthatha or call ambulances.